 As taxes on investment income rise, strategies are needed to shelter income.
 Company retirement plans offer the most obvious choice to defer income.
-Roth IRAs also harbor investment earnings, tax free.
-Unfortunately, when modified adjusted gross income exceeds $191,000 for those married filing jointly (or $129,000 if filing single), the ability to contribute to a Roth IRA is phased out.
+Roth IRAs also harbor investment earnings tax free.
+Unfortunately, for 2021 when modified adjusted gross income exceeds $198,000 for those married filing jointly (or $125,000 if filing single), the ability to contribute to a Roth IRA begins to phase out.

 Because there is no tax deduction for these contributions, they are not taxed when withdrawn.
 So how do you know when non-deductible contributions are withdrawn from IRA accounts that house different sources of money, perhaps from 401K rollovers, non-deductible contributions, or earnings?